replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

     ]
     ```

 1. For each available release, add logic that displays the required upgrade commands with customer-specific values.
-To upgrade, users must first run `helm registry login` to authenticate to the Replicated registry and pull your chart.
-Then, they run `helm upgrade`.
+To upgrade, users must first run `helm registry login` to authenticate to the Replicated registry.
+Then, they can run `helm upgrade`.

   Complete the following steps to inject customer-specific values into the `helm registry login` and `helm upgrade` commands: